Private School vs Public School: Which is Right for Your College Goals?

 • What classes do colleges look at most?

 Colleges prioritize core academic subjects like math, science, English, social studies, and foreign languages when evaluating transcripts.
 These courses showcase your ability to handle rigorous academic material.
 Advanced classes like AP, IB, or honors courses in these subjects are especially valued as they demonstrate your willingness to challenge yourself.
-Electives and extracurriculars matter too, but the focus is often on your performance in classes relevant to your intended major or academic interests.
-A strong GPA in challenging coursework across multiple years holds significant weight, signaling not just ability but also consistency in the students’ work and shows how they are able to take advantage of the resources laid out to them.
+Electives and extracurriculars matter, too, but the focus is often on your performance in classes relevant to your intended major or academic interests.
+A strong GPA in challenging coursework across multiple years holds significant weight, signaling not just ability but also consistency in the students’ work and showing how they are able to take advantage of the resources laid out to them.
+So whether you are in a private or public high school, strive to achieve high grades and excel in academics.
+This will paint a better picture of your readiness to take on the challenges of a rigorous college curriculum.